John-Jefferson/Onion23/README.md

 # Onion23
-My attempt on creating a coding quiz stuff
+My attempt on creating an opinion rating website stuff